-Sometime a little over 10 years ago, I remember having to leave my Nephew’s birthday party due to an ‘emergency’ call.
+Sometime around 15 years ago, I remember having to leave my Nephew’s birthday party due to an ‘emergency’ call.
 Being the Service Manager, even when I wasn’t ‘on-call’, I was still available.
 I used to drive my Service Van (affectionally called by my wife to be: The Death Mobile) to family events like these, always on edge in case that phone rang.
 This was my ‘last straw’, the point I realized I couldn’t have the family I wanted if I continued down the same path.
 Even to this day, I joke with my wife about that awful ring tone we had that signified I was leaving, sometimes when I first got home from a long day - or others at 3am.
 To be honest, she must really love me because, like every HVAC Technician, I was sometimes working as much as (60) hours per week in the ‘busy seasons’.
-This definitely speaks to the opportunity in our industry, even ten years ago!
+This definitely speaks to the opportunity in our industry, even fifteen years ago!

 The answer at the time for me was to find another path in the industry, one that I traveled around MA & RI, meeting Technicians like myself and teaching them the basics of the refrigerant cycle, airflow, and efficiency.
 This came with a significant pay cut, but no overtime.
 Like all of the career decisions I have made, I wouldn’t change my experiences for anything.
 Had I made a conscious effort to create a better work-life balance, I believe I would have found more satisfaction in my work and life at home a that time.

-This has taken me the last ten years to find, sometimes close to the point of burnout, and if you ask my family still not ‘balanced’.
+This has taken me the last 15-20 years to find, sometimes close to the point of burnout, and if you ask my family still not ‘balanced’.
 I have now strived to not only plan my work day, but my time at home as well.
 The happiest times I have are when things with my family are planned, particularly ones that I don’t need to plan myself.
 Unfortunately, this means when I say ‘Yes' to something at work, I am saying ‘No' to something else.
 If this 'work yes' requires travel, this means I am telling my family no over a couple of days - and when I have no choice in the matter it literally eats me alive, cannot sleep, etc.

 So, I pose the question: Can you have a ‘work-life balance’ in the HVAC Industry?

 I have been part of most positions from Technician to Instructor, now in Sales.
-I have found that being more intentional with your time in both work and home can contribute to your happiness for sure - but does happiness mean you have achieved a balance?
+I have found that being more intentional with your time in both work and at home can contribute to your happiness for sure - but does happiness mean you have achieved a balance?

 At what point does your responsibility to your company, employees, or customers outweigh your responsibilities at home?